Asbestos Buildings

-Asbestos is present in many public and commercial buildings, schools, houses, apartment buildings and factories built before the mid-1970s and after World War II.
-In those days, asbestos was considered a miracle product, due to its incredible heat and fire resistant properties.
-Naturally, people wanted their homes and offices to be as safe as possible, therefore extensive use of asbestos containing materials was the norm.
+Asbestos is present in many public and commercial buildings, schools, houses, apartment buildings, and factories.
+These buildings, which were made with asbestos materials, were built before the mid-1970s and after World War II.
+In those days, asbestos was considered a miracle product, due to its incredible heat- and fire-resistant properties.
+Naturally, people wanted their homes and offices to be as safe as possible, so extensive use of asbestos-containing materials was standard practice.

 Asbestos Used in Many Old Construction Products

-Asbestos alone is not harmful; however it can become dangerous if tiny asbestos fibers become airborne.
-Asbestos fibers were mixed with a wide variety of construction products used in older asbestos homes.
+Asbestos alone is not harmful; however, it can become dangerous if tiny asbestos fibers become airborne.
+Asbestos fibers were mixed with a wide variety of construction products used in older homes.

 - Cement